websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc.md

 * It's lightweight, as opposed to many other Java MVC frameworks.
 * There are no special configuration files that need to be kept in sync with your code.
-* It's a simple extension of [`GenericPortlet`](https://learn.liferay.com/reference/latest/en/portlet-api/javax/portlet/GenericPortlet.html).
+* It's an extension of [`GenericPortlet`](https://learn.liferay.com/reference/latest/en/portlet-api/javax/portlet/GenericPortlet.html).
 * You avoid writing a bunch of boilerplate code, since Liferay's MVC Portlet framework only looks for some pre-defined parameters when the `init()` method is called.
 * The controller can be broken down into MVC command classes, each of which handles the controller code for a particular [portlet phase](./reference/portlets.md) (render, action, and resource serving phases).
-* An MVC command class can serve multiple portlets.
+* MVC command classes can serve multiple portlets.
 * Liferay's portlets use it.
 That means there are plenty of robust implementations to reference when you need to design or troubleshoot your Liferay applications.

 The Liferay MVC Portlet framework is light and easy to use.